apache/flink/README.md

 * Unix-like environment (We use Linux, Mac OS X, Cygwin)
 * git
-* Maven (at least version 3.0.4)
+* Maven (we recommend version 3.0.4)
 * Java 7 or 8

 ```
 git clone https://github.com/apache/flink.git
 cd flink
-mvn clean package -DskipTests # this will take up to 5 minutes
+mvn clean package -DskipTests # this will take up to 10 minutes
 ```

 Flink is now installed in `build-target`

+*NOTE: Maven 3.3.x can build Flink, but will not properly shade away certain dependencies.
+Maven 3.0.3 creates the libraries properly.*

 ## Developing Flink

 The Flink committers use IntelliJ IDEA and Eclipse IDE to develop the Flink codebase.
+We recommend IntelliJ IDEA for developing projects that involve Scala code.

 Minimal requirements for an IDE are:
 * Support for Java and Scala (also mixed projects)